LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 :math:`a_{s,j} \neq b_j` were incorrectly treated as having the first same as last (FSAL) property.

+Fixed a bug in :c:func:`MRIStepCoupling_Write` where explicit coupling tables were not written to the output file pointer.

 ARKStep, ERKStep, MRIStep, and SPRKStep were updated to remove a potentially unnecessary right-hand side evaluation at the end of an integration, before reinitializing the integrator, or resizing the integrator when using one-step